-Understanding the Spousal Maintenance Entitlement Factors
+Understanding Entitlement Factors

 “The spouse seeking maintenance lacks sufficient property to provide for his/her reasonable needs.”

-“The spouse seeking maintenance is unable to be self sufficient through appropriate employment, OR is the custodian of a child whose age or condition prevents the spouse from working outside the home OR lacks earning ability in the labor market adequate to be self-sufficient.”
+“The spouse seeking maintenance is unable to be self-sufficient through appropriate employment, OR is the custodian of a child whose age or condition prevents the spouse from working outside the home OR lacks earning ability in the labor market adequate to be self-sufficient.”

 Additionally, a spouse who is the custodian of a very young child or a disabled child may not be required to seek immediate employment outside the home due to the needs of the child.

-In litigation a Judge requires each spouse to complete an Affidavit of Financial Information to show their most accurate, reasonable expenses after divorce in order to assess whether spouses are each able to self-sufficient with their own individual income.
+In litigation, a Judge requires each spouse to complete an Affidavit of Financial Information to show their most accurate, reasonable expenses after divorce in order to assess whether spouses are each able to self-sufficient with their own individual income.
 This can lead to much conflict and fighting as spouses litigate over the “reasonableness” of one another’s expenses.

 In mediation, each spouse completes a Monthly Budget Worksheet, instead of the Affidavit.
-Spouses do this individually, but then the mediator guides spouses through making adjustments in low conflict, cooperative way that avoids fighting and focuses on problem solving so that the outcome of agreements allows both spouses to be financially stable.
+Spouses do this individually, but then the mediator guides spouses through making adjustments in a low conflict, cooperative way that avoids fighting and focuses on problem-solving so that the outcome of agreements allows both spouses to be financially stable.
 Both spouses will eventually reach terms that each believe are fair.
 More discussion on this process exists below in the section titled, “The Mediation Approach.”